LargeAgentCollider/icaif_tutorial/README.md

 This tutorial will introduce a new paradigm for agent-based models (ABMs) that leverages automatic differentiation (AD) to efficiently compute simulator gradients.
 In particular, this tutorial will provide:

 1. An overview of vanilla AD and AD methods to differentiate through discrete stochastic programs.
-2. Examples of differentiable ABMs with millions of agents used to study disease spread across multiple countries.
+2. An example of how to build a differentiable economic ABM.
 3. State-of-the-art methods for calibrating differentiable ABMs.

 # Target audience